manyi8634/manyi-design/docs/react/faq.en-US.md

 Related issue: [#3487](https://github.com/ant-design/ant-design/issues/3487) [#3438](https://github.com/ant-design/ant-design/issues/3438)

-## How do I modify the default theme of Ant Design?
+## How do I modify the default theme of Manyi Design?

 See: https://ant.design/docs/react/customize-theme .

 ## How do I modify `Menu`/`Button`(etc.)'s style?

-While you can override a component's style, we don't recommend doing so. antd is not only a set of React components, but also a design specification as well.
+While you can override a component's style, we don't recommend doing so. manyid is not only a set of React components, but also a design specification as well.

 ## How to avoid breaking change when update version?

-antd will avoid breaking change in minor & patch version.
+manyid will avoid breaking change in minor & patch version.
 You can safe do follow things:

 - Official demo usage
 - FAQ suggestion.
 Including codesandbox sample, marked as FAQ issue